|A quarter of a century, more or less|

 With Grand Chess, which may not be a replacement of Chess, but it is an improvement (as the many rip-offs show).

-With Dameo, which I know to be the best 'draughts weapon' around, while still in awe in the face of the miracles possible in 10x10 Draughts.
+With Dameo, which I know to be the best 'draughts weapon' around.
+Far better than International Draughts.

-And finally with Emergo, a joint effort with Ed van Zon, and the quintessential implementation of 'column checkers', coupling a basically simple strategy with an uncanny combinatorial depth.
+With Emergo, a joint effort with Ed van Zon, and the essential implementation of 'column checkers', coupling a basically simple strategy with an uncanny combinatorial depth.

 The pride and sorrow of Draughts